CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 Introduction
 ****************
-The science-ready data products as described in Overview (see Available Data Products and Released processed data products), are exposed through standard Virtual Observatory protocols to facilitate their access and exploration.
+The science-ready data products as described in :ref:`Available Data Products` and :ref:`Released processed data products` are exposed through standard Virtual Observatory protocols to facilitate their access and exploration.

-The Apertif DR1 data is hosted on the Apertif Long Term Archive (ALTA) system.
+The Apertif DR1 data is hosted on the Apertif Long Term Archive (`ALTA <https://alta.astron.nl/>`_) system.
 We recommend astronomers to use the VO interfaces described below for data discovery.
 These interfaces will redirect to ALTA file servers for data access where appropriate.

-In particular, the protocols offered are the Tabular Access Protocol (TAP), Simple Application Messaging Protocol (SAMP) and the Simple Image Access protocol (SIA).
-TAP and SAMP enables queries to explore the data in a tabular form using tools such as TOPCAT.
+In particular, the protocols offered are the Tabular Access Protocol (`TAP <http://www.ivoa.net/documents/TAP/>`_), Simple Application Messaging Protocol (`SAMP <https://www.ivoa.net/documents/SAMP/>`_) and the Simple Image Access protocol (`SIA <http://www.ivoa.net/documents/SIA/>`_).
+TAP and SAMP enables queries to explore the data in a tabular form using tools such as ` <http://www.star.bris.ac.uk/~mbt/topcat/>`_.
 TOPCAT is an interactive graphical viewer and editor for tabular data, it enables the interactive exploration of large tables performing several types of plotting, statistics, editing and visualization of tables.
-SIA enables the rapid display of images and cubes through all sky atlas tools such as ALADIN.
+SIA enables the rapid display of images and cubes through all sky atlas tools such as `ALADIN <https://aladin.u-strasbg.fr/>`_.
 ALADIN is an interactive sky atlas allowing the user to visualize digitized astronomical images/cubes and superimpose entries from astronomical catalogues or databases.

 The data published in the VO  can also be accessed using a web browser at https://vo.astron.nl.
 This web interface provides a page on which all the collections present in the registry are listed, including the published Apertif DR1 data sets (:numref:`col_page`).